ogioldat/ogioldat/README.md

 Quick facts about me:

-- 💻 software engineer, with a focus on R&D, architecture, legacy code resolving,
+- 💻 software engineer, with a hands on experiance with R&D, architecture improvement & legacy code mitigation, cloud engineering,

-- 🧠 recently interested in RL field of ML,
+- 🧠 recently interested in RL,

-- 🔥 FromSoftware games enthusiast – the only thing that piss me off more then programming is Dark Souls Series (try not to agree),
+- 🔥 FromSoftware games enthusiast – the only thing that piss me off more than programming is Dark Souls Series (try not to agree),

 - 🧗‍♂️ bouldering buddy – you’ll probably find me pulling off moves like this at the climbing gym ⬇️